 Even before the pandemic, paper forms were money-sapping productivity killers.
 They cost thousands of dollars a year in storage, real estate, and related costs — not to mention the many more thousands per employee thanks to lost productivity.
 A recent Repsly report estimates that storage space and filing cabinets required for the forms of field reps come to $2,165.
 The paper points to a report by the SBE Council that found each field rep spends $4,147 per year on administrative work.

 Mobile forms can save companies a tremendous amount of time and money on data entry and paper filing during this trying time.
 Mobile forms software can also help businesses operate more efficiently and identify new revenue streams.
 One particularly robust and affordable solution, Alpha TransForm (free trial and template forms available), is ideal for the task.
 Alpha TransForm allows both developers and non-developers to digitize mobile forms of ANY COMPLEXITY for under 1 hour of work per form page.

 Coding is optional, so virtually anyone can turn a paper form into an offline-capable mobile app with the latest mobile phone features (camera, GPS, time/date stamping, signatures, etc.).
 Power users can use the built-in programming language and on-device database storage to add more advanced capabilities, such as workflow triggering or pre-loading forms data.

-With affordable pricing and flexible licensing models, Alpha TransForm lets companies build as many industrial-strength offline-capable forms as they need.
+With affordable pricing and flexible licensing models, Alpha TransForm lets companies build as many industrial-strength offline-capable forms as they need to take their organization paperless.
 Companies have Alpha TransForm to digitize a range of data collection forms, such as order intake forms, inspection forms, quality maintenance forms on shop floors, construction punch lists, safety forms, patient data collection/record-keeping forms, government forms, and more.